unigap/Monero_Network_Analysis/README.md

 This project is tested on Ubuntu and Debian

-To install all dependencies and start the execution you can follow this guide:
+To install all dependencies and start the execution you can follow these steps:

 ```
 $ sudo apt-get install git